FatihKoz/DisposableTheme/docs/README.md

 24.DEC.23

 * Fixed pagination errors on roster and pireps pages (sortable columns)
+* Fixed SimBrief form for "no pax" and/or "no load" conditions
 * Added oAuth support for login, register and profile pages (needs Discord application and settings)

 26.NOV.23